KnapsackPro/docs.knapsackpro.com/_posts/2021-02-24-rspec-testing-parallel-jobs-with-circleci-and-junit-xml-report.md

 {% highlight ruby %}
 # spec_helper.rb or rails_helper.rb

-# TODO This must be the same path as value for rspec --out argument
+# This must be the same path as value for rspec --out argument
 # Note the path should not contain sign ~, for instance path ~/project/tmp/rspec.xml may not work.
 # Please use full path instead.
 TMP_RSPEC_XML_REPORT = 'tmp/rspec.xml'